 Once the process automation project has been concluded, it is important to reflect on it once again.
 What went well?
 Did we meet the customer’s expectations?
 What can we improve next time?
 Is further process automation already being planned?
 All these questions can be discussed in a final round of talks with the customer.

-The Robotics team is also available to answer any questions or receive comments even after the implementation phase.
-Changes can also be inserted by arrangement after the start of operations.
-Customer satisfaction is an issue close to Rhenus’ heart!
+The Robotics team is also available to respond to any questions or comments after the implementation phase.
+In coordination, it is also possible to integrate changes after the start of operations.
+Customer satisfaction is an issue close to our hearts at Rhenus!

 Alternatively it is possible to purchase the software through Rhenus and set up an internal centre of excellence (CoE).
 The implementation sequence starts in a manner similar to the other operating model with consultancy services, including an analysis of requirements.
 The employees are then introduced to the topic of RPA with training and familiarisation sessions.
 This paves the way for successfully introducing a centre of excellence.
 During this phase, it is particularly important to include all the managers in the training courses so that implementation can take place without a hitch.
 Once companies have been successfully trained and prepared for the launch, they can then purchase the licences from Rhenus very easily and start developing their first process automation scenarios.
 Marie-Louise Heidbrink emphasises, “We’re available to help answer our customers’ questions even after they have purchased the licences and can particularly support them during the first automation projects.”